- $8.5 Billion Recovered

 - Rated #1 by U.S. News & World Report for 2022

-Asbestos is found in natural deposits in South Dakota and it was used heavily on military bases, in power plants and in construction, putting people at risk of mesothelioma.
+Asbestos is found in natural deposits in South Dakota, and it was used heavily on military bases, in power plants and in construction, putting people at risk of mesothelioma.
 Experienced South Dakota mesothelioma lawyers can help you seek financial support for medical bills and lost wages.

 South Dakota has a history of large asbestos settlements for people who faced exposure.
 Some cases have led to millions of dollars in compensation for those diagnosed with mesothelioma or other asbestos-related diseases.

-Asbestos-containing products were also used heavily in the military, industrial facilities and construction materials for its heat resistance and strength.
+Asbestos-containing products were also used heavily in the military, industrial facilities and construction materials for their heat resistance and strength.
 While they began to be phased out in the 1980s, many legacy or older asbestos products remain.
 And the impact of past exposure can take 20 to 60 years to appear, as mesothelioma has a particularly long latency period.

-List Title: Sites in South Dakota Known for Asbestos Exposure
+Sites in South Dakota Known for Asbestos Exposure

 Many older schools and other public buildings in South Dakota still have materials that contain asbestos.
 Older homes may also contain legacy products like asbestos flooring, insulation and cement.
 These materials can become dangerous through wear and tear over time or when damaged.